John Farnham: Band

-As of 2020, John Farnham's band members are musical director and keyboardist Chong Lim, Angus Burchall on drums, Brett Garsed on guitar, and Craig Newman on bass guitar.
+As of 2020, John Farnham's band members were musical director and keyboardist Chong Lim, Angus Burchall on drums, Brett Garsed on guitar, and Craig Newman on bass guitar.
 Backing vocalists are Lindsay Field, Lisa Edwards, Susie Ahern, and Rod Davies.
 Previously prominent long-serving members have included Venetta Fields and Stuart Fraser, from the band Noiseworks who regularly performed and toured with the band from 1992 until 2018 when his health deteriorated due to lung cancer.
 Fraser died on 1 December 2019.